Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

 Roidmi has a reliable floor cleaning tool that swivels with ease.
 This feature makes it easy to move around and underneath furniture.

 This is a lengthy vacuum, so even for tall folks, there’s a bit of awkwardness using it.
 The extended handle does help in this regard because you can hold it at different positions.

 Maneuverability in handheld mode is a mixed mag.
 The vacuum itself is light, but the length of the body will be a challenge in navigating narrow spaces.

 - Clean & replace the filter: The Roidmi F8 filter has several layers to it.
-It is important to keep these parts as clean as possible to maintain performance.
-The main filter at the back isn’t washable since it is made from paper so use the brush to dislodge dust that accumulates regularly.
+It is essential to keep these parts as clean as possible to maintain performance.
+The main filter at the back isn’t washable since it is made from paper, so use the brush to dislodge dust that accumulates regularly.
 Replacement intervals will depend on how much you use the vacuum.

 Roidmi does an excellent job of protecting the bearing with the plastic cover on the side.